LarsBehrenberg/gb-content-copy/content/posts/alan-turing.md

       In 1954, his housekeeper found him dead in his bed.
 The death was ruled a suicide by cyanide poisoning.
     buttonToggle: true
+    sideGalleryImages:
+      - imageUrl: /assets/alan-turing-bombe-rebuild.jpg
+        imageTitle: A complete and working replica of a bombe now at The National Museum of Computing on Bletchley Park
+      - imageUrl: /assets/alan-turing-building.jpg
+        imageTitle: The Alan Turing Building at the University of Manchester in 2008 (© Mike Peel, CC BY-SA 4.0)
+      - imageUrl: /assets/alan-turing-obe.jpg
+        imageTitle: Turing's OBE currently held in Sherborne School archives (© Elektrik Fanne, CC BY-SA 4.0)
   - textTitle: The legacy
     text: >-
       ### Alan Mathison Turing had an I.Q. of 185: top 0.1% of the population of